 The Week Junior wants to keep kids reading all summer.

-- Email the form to us at email@example.com.
-Every child who submits the form will be entered to win a prize pack of books from children’s publishers on our list.
-Three winners will be drawn at random.
-Deadline is midnight on August 20.
+Every child who submits the form will be entered to win books and a personalized video call with one of five Author Ambassadors.
+Five winners will be drawn at random.
+Deadline is August 19.

 We want you to participate, too!
 How you can join in: